A protocol upgrade where only previously valid transactions are made invalid, with most soft forks requiring miners to upgrade their mining software.

 One salient part of cryptocurrency

-soft forks is that they don’t need all miners on the network to agree to run the new code, it can be implemented with the majority of the miners agreeing on it.
+soft forks is that they don’t need all miners on the network to agree to run the new code, as it can be implemented with the majority of the miners agreeing on it.
 This allows network upgrades to be carried out faster and avoid causing a significant rift in the community.
 It can also be a result of a miner's mistakes if the old nodes violate new rules that they aren’t aware of.
-The only way to reverse a soft fork is through a hard fork.